Search: Advanced search

 Power Delivery is in its infancy but will become more widely adopted as device manufactures and connectivity providers develop the technology.
 Eventually, Type-C will support 100 watt charging, meaning devices larger than tablets and small laptops will be supported.

 For the first time, the USB-IF has allowed alternate protocols on their connectors to extend the capabilities of this connection.
-The addition of non-USB formats like DisplayPort, Thunderbolt 3, and MHL will allow devices to communicate with displays and transfer data at high speeds.
+The addition of non-USB formats like DisplayPort, Thunderbolt 3, and MHL will allow devices to connect to displays and transfer data at higher speeds through a single USB-C cable.
 For example, Thunderbolt 3 can allow for bandwidth up to 40Gbps and support dual 4k displays @ 60Hz.
 This allows for ultra-fast data transfer to and from a Hard Drive or support for the latest TVs and monitors all in a compact adapter.

 Not all Type-C cables or devices are capable of supporting these technologies.
 Always consult the specifications for your devices to confirm support for alternate modes.
-As an example, some laptops support Type-C but do not support Thunderbolt 3.
+As an example, some laptops support Type-C but do not support Thunderbolt 3 or alternate modes.
+Computers and smartphones with USB-C 2.0 or USB 3.1 Gen 1 will not support alternate modes and thus, are not capable of transmitting video.

 With the evolution of devices using Type-C technology, many electronics will have fewer connectivity ports, becoming slimmer and more portable while remaining just as powerful.
 In fact, Apple has done just that on their 12” Apple MacBook, which features only a single Type-C port and is 24% thinner and 15% lighter than the 11” MacBook Air.